Monogatari/Monogatari/CONTRIBUTING.md

    ```

 4. Change to the `develop` branch.
 Monogatari uses the [Git WorkFlow](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) so there are
-   two main branches, `master` where all the stable code is hosted
+   two main branches, `main` where all the stable code is hosted
    and `develop` where all the work in progress code is hosted.
 Following
-   this distinction, `master` usually hosts the code of the latest stable
+   this distinction, `main` usually hosts the code of the latest stable
    release while develop hosts the code for the upcoming releases.
 All
    your contributions should always use `develop` as its base.